Sea level rise: North America

 NOAA predicts different levels of sea level rise through 2050 for several US coastlines.

 By 2050, coastal flooding in the US is likely to rise tenfold to four "moderate" flooding events per year.
-That forecast is even without storms or heavy rainfall.
-In New York City, current 100-year flood would occur once in 19–68 years by 2050 and 4–60 years by 2080.
+That forecast is even without accounting for storms or heavy rainfall.
+In New York City, what is currently considered a 100-year flood would occur once in 19–68 years by 2050 and 4–60 years by 2080.
 By 2050, 20 million people in the greater New York City area would be at risk.
 This is because 40% of existing water treatment facilities would be compromised and 60% of power plants will need relocation.

 By 2100, sea level rise of 0.9 m and 1.8 m would threaten 4.2 and 13.1 million people in the US, respectively.
 In California alone, 2 m of SLR could affect 600,000 people and threaten over US$150 billion in property with inundation.
 This potentially represents over 6% of the state's GDP.
-In North Carolina, a meter of SLR inundates 42% of the Albemarle-Pamlico Peninsula, costing up to US$14 billion.
+In North Carolina, a meter of SLR would inundate 42% of the Albemarle-Pamlico Peninsula, costing up to US$14 billion.
 In nine southeast US states, the same level of sea level rise would claim up to 13,000 historical and archaeological sites, including over 1000 sites eligible for inclusion in the National Register for Historic Places.